 Currency exchange remains the last thing travelers think about.
 There are still a lot of stereotypes about it while the market is simple: in a large majority of cases, the online exchange desks will offer you the best deal.
-Since we often need several hundreds of thousand Yens, the commission invoice can quickly skyrocket.
-So, change before you leave to save up to a hundred dollars or more!
+Since we often need several hundreds of thousands of Yens, the commission invoice can quickly skyrocket.
+So change before you leave to save up to a hundred dollars or more!

-Then there are also the visits with mandatory reservations such as the Moss Temple or Ghibli Museum.
-Every month, you are numerous disappointed people because of booking the entrance too lately, so do not forget to set an alarm for these visits!
+Then there are also the visits with mandatory reservations, such as the Moss Temple or Ghibli Museum.
+Every month, there are numerous disappointed people because of booking the entrance too late, so do not forget to set an alarm for these visits!

-Finally, plan a minimum of a good month in advance to get your passport or visa made.
-With all the paperwork and processes, nobody is never certain about the delay!
+Finally, plan a minimum of one month in advance to get your passport or visa.
+With all the paperwork and processes, nobody is ever certain about the delay!

-Beyond these practical recommendations, it is possible to optimize even more the comfort of a travel in Japan.
+Beyond these practical recommendations, it is possible to optimize even further the comfort of a trip in Japan.

-The most calm and relaxed travelers will be those traveling during the not-touristy periods: January and February for example.
+The most calm and relaxed travelers will be those traveling during the non-touristy periods: January and February, for example.

 In any case, you may have to plan to visit the popular sites early in the morning, at the end of the afternoon or during the evening (depending on the opening hours, especially for temples and shrines).
-Buses full of tourists constantly pour a large flow of Asian visitors between 9am and 5pm, however beyond these times, only individuals and small groups "take the risks" to explore.
-You may then discover a fascinating light and charming atmosphere and during nigh time, a fully different point of view.
-Let’s remember it: in Japan, the Sun rises and sets very early!
+Buses full of tourists constantly pour a large flow of Asian visitors between 9 am and 5 pm; however, beyond these times, only individuals and small groups "take the risks" to explore.
+You may then discover a fascinating light and charming atmosphere and at night, a very different point of view.
+Let’s remember it: In Japan, the sun rises and sets very early!

 Also, think about going off the beaten path.
-Without going up to the deep countryside of Japan, numerous sites still considered as must-see offer splendid discoveries, yet protected from the chaotic tourists.
-We can think about Nokogiri, Kurama, Yoshino… We try to share them with you regularly on Kanpai, so dig into our published articles and keep on following us for updates and new articles!
+Without going up to the deep countryside of Japan, numerous sites still considered as must-see locations offer splendid discoveries, yet protected from the chaos of tourists.
+We can think about Nokogiri, Kurama and Yoshino.
+We try to share them with you regularly on Kanpai, so dig into our published articles and keep on following us for updates and new articles!

-Finally, do no hesitate to forget about some essentials, which might finally not be so unavoidable.
-For example, many tourists go to Hakone because a common myth says we have to go.
-However, this is not especially true: many come back a little disappointed.
-The stereotyped travel is not made for all of us and there is nothing to be ashamed of about not going to Tokyo Disney Sea even after half a dozen travels in Japan!
+Finally, do not hesitate to forget about some essentials, which might not be so unavoidable.
+For example, many tourists go to Hakone because it is common to hear that they have to go.
+However, this is not necessarily true: many leave it a little disappointed.
+The stereotypical travel spots are not for all of us and there is nothing to be ashamed of for not going to Tokyo Disney Sea even after half a dozen trips to Japan!